How it works

 Nothing mutates silently.

-Every enforcement decision Xybern makes is written to the provenance vault.
-The vault is an append-only ledger — entries can never be deleted.
+Every authorisation decision Xybern makes is written to the provenance vault.
+The vault is an append-only ledger, entries can never be deleted.
 Each entry is anchored in a SHA-256 cryptographic hash chain with HMAC-SHA256 signatures and Merkle proof verification.
 The chain itself is the evidence.

 Diagram 03 — Provenance ledger

-Verification ID Action Agent Trust Timestamp Decision Hash anchor
+Authorisation ID Action Agent Scope Timestamp Decision Hash anchor

 a7f3d2... b2e1c9... c9d4f1... d3a8e7... e5b2c4...
 SHA-256 hash chain · HMAC-SHA256 · Merkle proof export